AdobeDocs/experience-manager-65.en/help/assets/media-handlers.md

 >[!NOTE]
 >
->See the [Assets supported formats](assets-formats.md) page for a description of all the formats supported by [!DNL Assets] as well as features supported for each format.
+>See the [Assets supported formats](assets-formats.md) page for a description of all the formats supported by [!DNL Assets] and features supported for each format.

 ## Default media handlers {#default-media-handlers}